tvergilio/local-government-pulse/README.md

     *   `processing_results`: Stores the results of sentiment analysis and theme identification performed by Gemini.

 *   **Stream Processing (`stream-processor`):**
-    *   Consumes messages from the `slack_messages` topic.
+    *   Consumes messages from the `slack_messages` Kafka topic.
     *   Processes messages using the `IMessageProcessingService` (which interacts with Gemini).
-    *   Produces the analysis results (JSON objects) to the `processing_results` topic.
+    *   Produces the analysis results (JSON objects) to the `processing_results` Kafka topic.

 *   **Redis Consumer (`redis-consumer`):**
-    *   Consumes messages from the `processing_results` topic.
+    *   Consumes messages from the `processing_results` Kafka topic.
-    *   Updates Redis data structures to track sentiment trends and mention counts.
+    *   Updates Redis data structures to track sentiment trends, mention counts and timestamp using a preloaded and cached Lua script for efficiency and atomicity.
+    *   Each message updates the sentiment and mention count for the relevant theme and records the current timestamp in the sentiment-averages hash.

-*   **Trend Aggregator (`redis-consumer`):**
+*   **Trend Aggregator (redis-consumer):**
-    *   Emulates windowing and aggregation in a stream processing application.
+    *   Emulates session windowing behaviour using a scheduled background job and atomic Redis transformations through a Lua script.
-    *   Runs periodically as a background service.
+    *   Every 45 seconds, the aggregator checks the timestamp of each theme in the sentiment-averages hash to identify relevant and active topics.
+    *   Topics remain relevant as long as new data arrives, even if some of the previous messages are older than the window duration.
+    *   This ensures ongoing conversations continue to be tracked accurately, similar to session windows in stream processing frameworks like Apache Flink.
+    *   Data with no new updates within the session window is ignored for trending calculations and is removed from the sentiment-averages hash to prevent outdated entries from affecting results.
-    *   Calculates relevance by aggregating sentiment data and mention counts from Redis.
+    *   Calculates a topic's relevance by aggregating sentiment data and mention counts from Redis.
-    *   Updates the `trending-topics` sorted set to reflect the current trending topics.
+    *   Updates the trending-topics sorted set to reflect the current active topics within the session window, ensuring an accurate reflection of real-time activity.
 *   **Web API (`front-end`):**
     *   Hosts the SignalR hub (`TrendHub`) for real-time communication with the front-end.
     *   Serves the static files for the front-end application (HTML, CSS, JavaScript).